 “I wish I had stayed in touch with my friends.”

 One common regret that Bronnie observed among her patients is that they failed to keep track and get in touch with old friends through the years.
 At our current stage in life, we could also be slipping away from the friendships we built since childhood.
 We’ve been so caught up in our own lives, charting our own destinations and chasing those dreams.
-We achieve success, we accumulate wealth and expand our sphere of influence.
+We achieve success, we accumulate wealth, and expand our sphere of influence.

-But as old age and illnesses set in, we will soon realize that it’s not the level of success we attained nor status in society will offer comfort in the midst of our afflictions.
-Beggars can’t be choosers but I believe we’d like to ask more of empathy and consolation than advice at that point in our life.
+But as old age and illnesses set in, we will soon realize that it’s not the level of success we attained nor status in society that will offer comfort in the midst of our afflictions.
+Beggars can’t be choosers but I believe we’d like to ask more for empathy and consolation than advice at that point in our life.

-A study published by Harvard Medical School involving over 309,000 people found out that lack of strong relationships increased the risk of premature death from all causes by 50% — an impact comparable to smoking 15 cigarettes a day, and even greater than obesity.
+A study published by Harvard Medical School involving over 309,000 people found that lack of strong relationships increased the risk of premature death from all causes by 50% — an impact comparable to smoking 15 cigarettes a day, and even greater than obesity.
 This meant that maintaining a healthy relationship with friends helps in reducing the risk of cardiovascular diseases.
-A Swedish study among people 75 years and over has concluded that those with satisfying contacts with friends and relatives have the lowest risk of dementia.
+A Swedish study among people 75 years and over has concluded that those with satisfying contact with friends and relatives have the lowest risk of dementia.